sevdari/flask-react-template/readme.md

 # Basic React - Flask template
-This is a boilerplate code I use as a starting point for web dev projects.
+This is boilerplate code I use as a starting point for web dev projects.